chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - **User model application –** uses the user model to:

-      - Make predictions and based on that u make decisions about User
+      - Make predictions and based on that you make decisions about User

 **Discussion –** what is the most important?

   - **Information about the user** – gotta have the right information to start with, as everything is dependent on it

-  - **User model acquisition** – bc u gotta collect and pick the right data
+  - **User model acquisition** – bc you gotta collect and pick the right data

   - **Adapting to user** (interface)– when working with end users, this